tigerfarm/work/book/AndroidNotify/README.md

 Example Register binding URL:
 https://about-time-2357.twil.io/register-binding
 ````

+Note, the Send notification function is not used in this project.

 In the Notify app source code, enter the Twilio Function Register binding URL.
 ````